Choosing Humanity Over Gender: A New Approach to Equality

 Every movement that exists was started by someone to address a particular problem.
 Regardless of whether you support the movement, it is essential to understand the origins of the idea of equality.
 Exploring why certain concepts emerged can help ease tensions and minimize conflicts.

-Why Is Gender Equality Needed?
+Why Gender Equality Isn’t Just About Women

 Historically, women have faced systemic barriers and were often denied basic rights such as voting, owning property, accessing education, or even choosing their life paths.
 This led to the emergence of the suffrage movement, which aimed to secure women’s right to vote in political matters.
 The struggle for gender equality has persisted to this day, addressing numerous challenges women continue to face in society.